jhall8686/ENCE_3100_Jackson_Hall/Lab2/README.md

 This truth table results in the following circuit (generated from the truth table in Logisim):
 <img src="img/sch_sc1.png" height = 600/>

+The window on the right contains the expressions required for the Verilog code, so the BCD to Seven-Segment Display Decoder Module is simply seven assign statements with those logical statements: